deltachat-bot/stickersbot/README.rst

 To create an sticker from a normal image send the image to the bot and it will send you back the image as sticker.

+Send any text to the bot to search packs matching the given text.

+Send an emoji to the bot to get a random sticker associated with that emoji.

 Install
 -------